Thaam/rt-WeatherTime/README.md

 # rt-WeatherTime

-This repository contains a script for a FX-Server/FiveM.
+This repository contains a script for FX-Server/FiveM.
 You can get realtime clock and weather from the city of your choice.

 # How to use